instea/react-native-popup-menu/doc/extensions.md

 ```

 ## Custom renderer
 It is possible to use different renderer to display menu.
-There are already two predefined renderers: `ContextMenu` and `SlideInMenu` (from the `renderers` module).
+There are already few predefined renderers: e.g. `ContextMenu` and `SlideInMenu` (from the `renderers` module).
 To use it you need to pass it to the `<Menu />` props:

 ```
 import { ..., renderers } from 'react-native-popup-menu';